 We have proudly served California for more than 85 years, and we currently provide water to approximately 1 million customers throughout the state.
-Given current drought conditions we encourage customers to be mindful of responsible water use.
 On behalf of the men and women at Golden State Water who serve you, thank you for being a valued customer.